-1 LGPMC, May 2009, Framework 3 Financial Planning and Reporting.
+1 LGPMC, 2009, Framework 3 Financial Planning and Reporting, pp 4-5.

 Framework 2 Asset Planning and Management has seven (7) elements to assist in highlighting key management issues, promote prudent, transparent and accountable management of Local Government assets and introduce a strategic approach to meet current and emerging challenges.
 These elements include: